BassedWarrior/cppargo/README.md

 cppargo new <PATH>
 ```

-This will create a new directory `PATH` in the current working directory.
+This will create a new directory at `PATH`.
+Relative or absolute paths are
+accepted, and will be created accordingly.
+This directory will be considered
+the root of the `cppargo` project.

+Inside the project root directory, `cppargo` will also create a `Cppargo.toml`
+manifest file akin to a `Cargo.toml` file used by `cargo`.
+Internally,
+`cppargo` looks for such a file to determine the project root, or determine
+that it is not within a `cppargo` project.

-Inside of which it will also create a `src` directory with a mock `main.cpp`
+And finally, `cppargo` will create a `src` directory with a basic
-hello world program.
-This is the directory where all of the source files for
+`src/main.cpp` "Hello World!"
+C++ program.
+This is the directory where all of
-the project should be included.
-Currently, `cppargo` doesn't support any
+the source files for the project should be included.
-sub-directories inside the `src` directory for the source `.cpp` files.

-It will also create a `target` directory where the compiled excecutable files
-are to be stored.

 ### Build projects

-From inside the project root directory created by the `cppargo new <PATH>`
-command, in order to build a project, use the command
+From inside a `cppargo` project, in order to build a project, use the command

 ```sh
 cppargo build
 ```

+Firstly, `cppargo` will look for a `Cppargo.toml` manifest file in the current
+directory.
+If it doesn't find one, then it will check the parent directory's
+contents recursively for it.
+If it fails to find a `Cppargo.toml` file, then it
+exits with an error due to not being inside a `cppargo` project, as the
+`Cppargo.toml` determines the root of any `cppargo` project.

-Make sure to run this command within the project directory.
-As it will look
+From the project root, it will look for the `PROJECT_ROOT/src` directory to
+find all of the `.cpp` files insde it.
+The file structure inside the `src`
+directory is irrelevant to `cppargo`, since it will search exhaustively all
+subdirectories to find all `.cpp` files.

-for the `src` directory to compile all of the `.cpp` files insde it using `g++`
+Once gathered, all of the `.cpp` files are sent as arguments to `g++`
+to be compiled.
+This means that `cppargo` does no linkage or compilation of its
+own, nor does it check for any bad `#include` statements, or the lack thereof.

-to create the compiled excecutable file within the `target` directory.
-The
+The compiled excecutable file is then stored within a `PROJECT_ROOT/target`
+directory. `cppargo` first checks to ensure that the directory exists, and
-excecutable file's name is currently determined by the name `PATH` of the
+creates it if it doesn't exist.
+The excecutable file's name is gathered from
-project root directory created by the command `cppargo new <PATH>`.
+the project manifest by reading the project's name.
+The compiled excecutable is
+then placed at `PROJECT_ROOT/target/PROJECT_NAME`.

 ### Run projects

-From inside the project root directory created by the `cppargo new <PATH>`
-command, in order to run a project, use the command
+From inside a `cppargo` project, in order to run a project, use the command

 ```sh
 cppargo run
 ```

-Within the project directory.
-This will first perform a `cppargo build` and
+This will first perform a `cppargo build` and then run the
-then run the `target/PATH` file generated after a successful compilation.
+`PROJECT_ROOT/target/PATH` file generated after a successful compilation.
 The
-proper working directory for the excecutable will be the project root directory
+proper working directory for the excecutable will be the same as the one
-created by the `cppargo new <PATH>` command.
+`cppargo` was excecuted in.
+This should be kept in mind when the program
+expects a certain file structure or a certain working directory.